krull/docker-janus/README.md

 ## build criteria
 `janus-gateway` is built with the following configured options diabled, as I do not have the need for them to be enabled by default:
 ```
-./configure --prefix=/opt/janus --enable-post-processing --disable-rabbitmq --disable-docs --disable-mqtt --disable-boringssl
+./configure --prefix=/opt/janus --enable-post-processing --disable-docs --disable-boringssl --disable-mqtt --disable-rabbitmq
 ```

-On future releases, I will include a way to build with toggle-able way to enable/disable plugins.
-Another approach is to enable everything, and disable unnecessary plugins in the `janus.cfg` configuration file.
+##default build
+There is a `Makefile`, with some directives on building janus.
+Have a look at that file and check the options.
+Issuing a `make` will run the default build with the options set below.

 ```
 DataChannels support:      yes
 BoringSSL (no OpenSSL):    no